tracymu/api-tutorial/_posts/2017-02-21-compare-favourite-songs.md

 How do we save a search result to our database?
 Rails has many ways.
 Let's pick one.

-What we want is a button next to each movie that, when you click it, adds that movie to the database and associates it with your name.
+What we want is a button next to each song that, when you click it, adds that song to the database and associates it with your name.

 We'll need to let the user specify their name by adding some fields to the form: